Action Needed

 The Affordable Connectivity Program (ACP) is a benefit program that helped ensure households can afford reliable broadband services for work, school, healthcare and much more.
 The ACP was enacted by the Bipartisan Infrastructure Law in November of 2021 with a one-time appropriation of $14.2 billion, and it served as an extension of the Emergency Broadband Benefit, which provided a monthly benefit to eligible households to receive access to broadband during the first 18 months of the COVID-19 pandemic.

 The ACP provided a discount of up to $30 per month towards internet service for eligible households and up to $75 per month to households on qualifying Tribal lands or high-cost areas as defined in the Bipartisan Infrastructure Law.
-Eligible households can also receive a one-time discount of up to $100 to purchase a connectivity device, such as a laptop, desktop computer, or tablet.
+Eligible households could also receive a one-time discount of up to $100 to purchase a connectivity device, such as a laptop, desktop computer, or tablet.

-The ACP had over 23 million enrolled households to date; however, Congress failed to re-appropriate the program as funds from the one-time appropriation dwindled in the first four months of 2024.
+The ACP had over 23 million enrolled households to date; however, Congress failed to re-appropriate the program as funds from the onetime appropriation dwindled in the first four months of 2024.
 On June 1st, 2024, the program formally expired, after remaining funds for the program were disbursed in a final partial disbursement to eligible households.

 Key Talking Points